Until further notice, the Juan de Fuca Express is closed. Brian is concentrating on marine research.

 The text of and images on this page are © copyright Brian

-Alston Graphic Services Ltd, Victoria BC
+Scanning by Alston Graphic Services Ltd, Victoria BC